 What’s the final answer?

 I recommend to my clients that they mix it up a bit – sharing posts and updates, but also writing articles that demonstrate their expert authority.

 Don’t get too hung up on the right number of words or making it perfect … the thing is to just get started.
 I always recommend consistency over frequency but at the end of the day, every sector and industry is different.

 Take that first step and write your first post or article and you’ll find out what works best for your audience.
 We could talk about KPIs and measurements but I’ll leave that for a future post.

-In the meantime if you want to improve the way you use LinkedIn to attract more of the right opportunities to your profile, you’ll love my 10 Day LinkedIn Challenge.
+In the meantime if you want to improve HOW you use LinkedIn to attract more of the right opportunities to your profile, you’ll love my 10 Day LinkedIn Kickstart.